Jerry-ya-ya/JackAndBeanstalks/doc/worklog.md

 - Implemented a Redis container, updated the YAML file, and moved the .env file back to the project root directory.

 - Implemented a Celery container.

+- 💥 Changing user roles caused the query results to become unordered, so a sorting rule was implemented on the backend to maintain consistent order.

+## 2025/07/13 ##

+- Connected Celery with Redis to enable Celery Beat to schedule and execute tasks.